 Open to all ages and abilities, we will discuss and explain and define our application CrossFit; how to use it wisely and beneficially; form/function and expectations.
-We will break down the details of form set up and movement patterns, following basics of functional movement; conduct a rowing clinic and discuss efficient movement; participation in 5:30 class.
+We will break down the details of form set up and movement patterns, following basics of functional movement; conduct a rowing clinic and discuss efficient movement.

 RATE OF FORCE DEVELOPMENT IS KING: BY CHAD WATERBURY

 The difference between the winner and loser in a race, fight, or game usually boils down to one fitness quality: rate of force development (RFD).
 This is a measure of how quickly you can reach peak levels of force.
 The guy who can land a roundhouse kick or explode off the line or elevate for a jump shot first is the dominant force.

 When an aging athlete is trying to hang onto his illustrious career, you’ll never hear a commentator say, “Well, he’s faster than he used to be but he’s no longer at the top of his game.”
 Quickness and athletic proficiency go hand-in-hand.
 There’s a reason why 42 year-old athletes aren’t breaking world records in the 100 meter or winning a slam dunk contest.
 It’s because their RFD has diminished.
 Every power sport you could possibly think of hinges on your ability to produce high levels of force at the flip of a switch.